 Most viewed |

-Allen Large2852 viewsOriginal black and white photographic negative taken by Dallas Times Herald staff photographer William Allen.
-This image shows unidentified employees of the Texas School Book Depository exiting the building after the assassination.
+Allen Large2927 viewsOriginal black and white photographic negative taken by Dallas Times Herald staff photographer William Allen Friday afternoon after the assassination.
+This image shows an unidentified witness speaking with law enforcement in front of the Texas School Book Depository.

 |